raid-guild/handbook/docs/overview-getting-started.md

 5. Get paid through [DAOhaus](./how-to-daohaus-guide)
 6. Vote on [Guild proposals](./proposal-types)
 7. Make connections, buidl stuff and have fun!

+The more issues you tackle to improve the Guild, the quicker you’ll get recognized, gain membership and become part of the Guild.

 Check out the Raid Guild Tool Shed for accounts, tools, and resources to help you on your journey.